myllynen/byteman-automation-tutorial/README.md

-This repository provides a Tutorial Introduction to Byteman, using it to develop an Automation Tool which supports custom, on-the-fly instrumentation and monitoring of /unmodified/ Java applications.
+This repository provides a Tutorial Introduction to Byteman, using it to develop an Automation Tool which supports custom, on-the-fly instrumentation and monitoring of _unmodified_ Java applications.
 The tool exposes the captured data to any external tool using the standard JMX technology.